leandroquemel/banff/README.md

 # Quantitative Portfolio Optimization

 Attached Jupyter Notebook is a Quantitative Risk Model using cutting-edge technologies such as neural networks to conduct portfolio rebalancing.
-Techniques Applied to the Brazilian Market.
+Techniques applied to the Brazilian Market.

 ##### * Efficient Frontier using the Critical Line Algorithm (CLA)<br>